ray-mak/translatable/README.md

 Fourth commit - Show transcription and translation in the output container after translation.
 Also added loading spinners for when the user is recording and when message is translating

 Fifth commit - Added list of language and language search function for the dropdown.

+Sixth commit - Integrated language search with app to allow API to translate to targetted language.
+Also updated css for mobile.